Exhaustive search for optimal molecular geometries using imaginary-time evolution on a quantum computer: Introduction

-While quantum computation has been regarded as a promising alternative for storing many-electron wave functions living in a huge Hilbert space\cite{bib:4828} since long before the advent of quantum computers, we find that geometry optimization of electronic systems is still going through the phase of establishing basic techniques, on the contrary to classical computation.
-Hirai et al.~\cite{bib:5752} proposed recently a method within the first-quantized formalism\cite{bib:5373, bib:5372, bib:5328} by finding the lowest-energy geometry based on the imaginary-time evolution (ITE) with variational parameters\cite{bib:4797, bib:4802, bib:4807} for nonadiabatically coupled electrons and nuclei.
-Their approach, which we refer to as the variational ITE (VITE) in what follows, is a kind of the variational quantum eigensolver (VQE)\cite{bib:4470, bib:4517}.
-The major difference between our approach described later and their approach exists in how the qubits for nuclear degrees of freedom are used: we use them to encode the nuclear positions as classical data instead of their femtometer scale wave functions, so that we perform exhaustive search for the optimum among candidates via quantum parallelism.
+While quantum computation has been regarded as a promising alternative for storing many-electron wave functions living in a huge Hilbert space \cite{bib:4828} since long before the advent of quantum computers, we find that geometry optimization of electronic systems is still going through the phase of establishing basic techniques, on the contrary to classical computation.
+Hirai et al.~\cite{bib:5752} proposed recently a method within the first-quantized formalism \cite{bib:5373, bib:5372, bib:5328} by finding the lowest-energy geometry based on the imaginary-time evolution (ITE) with variational parameters \cite{bib:4797, bib:4802, bib:4807} for nonadiabatically coupled electrons and nuclei.
+Their approach, which we refer to as the variational ITE (VITE) in what follows, is a kind of the variational quantum eigensolver (VQE) \cite{bib:4470, bib:4517}.
+The major difference between our approach described later and their approach exists in how the qubits for nuclear degrees of freedom are used: we use them to encode the nuclear positions as classical data instead of their femtometer-scale wave functions, so that we perform exhaustive search for the optimum among candidates via quantum parallelism.
+We point out here that a quantum algorithm for force-based geometry optimization has been proposed \cite{bib:6046}.